-HRB Policy #3 (First Adopted 1986; Revised 2019) - Repair or Replacement of Siding

-On designated structures, Nnew siding shall match original siding both in material and style.
+HRB Policy #3 (First Adopted 1986; Revised 2019) - Repair or Replacement of Siding On designated structures and contributing structures in the Canemah National Register District, Nnew siding shall match original siding both in material and style.
 A sample must be submitted for review.
 If fiber cement is desired as a replacement for wood siding, the Board must review the proposal.
 The Board's decision factors will include how well the substitute material matches the original siding in profile and design.